Richard Preston

 He met many of the leading voices in the abolitionist movement that helped to get the Slavery Abolition Act passed by the British Parliament in 1833.
 When Preston returned to Nova Scotia, he became the president of the Abolitionist movement in Halifax.
 He established the Cornwallis Street Baptist Church, the African Abolition Society, and the African Baptist Association.
 He established a school for Black students and refurbished the Church of England school for black students in 1785.

-Preston became one of the most important churches and community leaders in Nova Scotia.
+Preston became one of the most important church and community leaders in Nova Scotia.
 He assisted in setting up 11 Baptist churches across the province.
 He died on July 16, 1861.
-He was designated a Person of National Historic Significance by Parks Canada in 2005 for his religious leadership, community building, and contributions to the struggle against slavery.
+Parks Canada designated him a Person of National Historic Significance in 2005 for his religious leadership, community building, and contributions to the struggle against slavery.
 East Preston and North Preston, Nova Scotia, are often believed to be named in his honor, although these communities inspired his name.